|Advice for Climbing in the Alps|

 The Swiss Federal Railways has a great web site wherein you can view schedules, fares and other info for all trips within Switzerland and some outside as well: http://www.sbb.ch/en/index.htm

 Trains in Europe are generally divided into 1st and 2nd class.
 First class cars have a big "1" on them, and second class, logically enough, are labeled "2".
-Some cars are smoking, some not, and some are divided.
-This, too is labeled on the outside of the car.
+All cars are non-smoking.

 Platforms ("Quai" in French and "Gleis" in German) are numbered.
 In all but the smallest stations you are forbidden to cross the tracks!
 You must use under- or over-passes to get to your desired platform!
 Look for the signs indicating no crossing (a person with arms stretched out) as there is seldom a physical barrier.
 These signs are important, as trains sometimes pass through a station at high speed and with little warning.